 Ferrero Group Human Rights Progress Report

 What's inside

 At Ferrero, we have taken conscious steps forward in our human rights journey by enhancing transparency and refining our approach, as showcased in this Ferrero Group's Human Rights Progress Report.
 We continue to embed our core values into our practices, prioritising the human rights needs of everyone within our operations and our supply chain.
 Through collaboration with external partners and a commitment to international standards, we aim to achieve our commitments and contribute to driving positive changes.

 CONTENTS

-- 3 Introduction: Our Commitment to Human Rights
+- 3 Introduction: Our commitment to Human Rights

-- 4 Our Human Rights Approach
+- 4 Our Human Rights approach

 - 6 Governance

-- 7 Identifying Salient Issues
+- 7 Identifying salient issues

-- 8 Ferrero's Human Rights Due Diligence Framework
+- 8 Ferrero's Human Rights due diligence framework

-- 10 Salient Issues Across Our Value Chain
+- 10 Salient issues across our value chain

-- L1 Child Protection and No Child Labour
+- 11 Child protection and no child labour

-- 14 Forced Labour
+- 14 Forced labour

-- 16 Fair Wages
+- 16 Fair wages

-- 17 Working Hours
+- 17 Working hours

-- 18 Diversity, Equity and Inclusion
+- 18 Diversity, equity and inclusion

-- 19 Freedom of Association and Collective Bargaining
+- 19 Freedom of association and collective bargaining

-- 20 Health, Safety and Well-being
+- 20 Health, safety and wellbeing

-- 21 Privacy and Data Protection
+- 21 Privacy and data protection

-- 22 Environmental-related Human Rights Issues
+- 22 Environmental-related Human Rights issues

-- 23 Rights Relating to Consumer Health and Responsible Marketing
+- Rights relating to consumer health and responsible marketing

-- 25 In Partnership for Continuous Improvement
+- 25 In partnership for continuous improvement

 "We are proud to introduce our Human Rights Progress Report, which reflects our acknowledgement of the challenges we face in the realm of human rights and our earnest efforts to address them.
 This report highlights the progress we have made and outlines our ongoing commitment.
 We believe that respect for human rights and employee welfare is foundational to our family business and is intricately woven into our Core Values.

 We embrace the unique attributes of each individual, fostering a culture of creativity and inclusion.
 Our commitment ensures equal opportunities for growth while prioritising a safe and healthy work environment.
 Together, we strive to create a workplace where everyone feels valued and respected, inspiring our industry to champion these essential principles.

 As we continue our journey, we remain committed to exploring new ways to meet the evolving needs of our consumers while upholding the highest standards of respect for people and the planet."

 Filomena Vozzola, Chief People and Organisation Officer